SecretFoundation/docs/docs/dev/developing-secret-contracts.md

 - [CLion](https://www.jetbrains.com/clion/)
 - [VSCode](https://code.visualstudio.com/) with the [rust-analyzer](https://rust-analyzer.github.io/) extension

-## Personal Secret Network for Secret Contract development
+## Personal Secret Network for Secret Contract Development

 The developer blockchain is configured to run inside a docker container.
 Install [Docker](https://docs.docker.com/get-docker/) for your environment (Mac, Windows, Linux).

+**NOTE**: M1 Macs require additional effort to develop Secret Contracts for.
+Linux is the recommended platform.

 Open a terminal window and change to your project directory.
-Then start SecretNetwork, labelled _secretdev_:
+Then start SecretNetwork, labeled _secretdev_:

 ```
 $ docker run -it --rm \